aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/ack/provision-resources.md

 dbsubnetgroup.rds.services.k8s.aws/rds-eks-workshop created
 ```

 The ACK controllers in the cluster will react to these new resources and provision the AWS infrastructure it has expressed.
-For example we can use the AWS CLI to query the RDS database:
+For example, we can use the AWS CLI to query the RDS database:

 ```bash
 $ aws rds describe-db-instances \